Natural Hazards Commission: Constitution and functions

+As of June 2021, the commission had 310 permanent and fixed term staff.

 Claims settlement

-This is determined by the EQC Act 1993 and by legal precedents created over time.
+This is determined by the Natural Hazards Insurance Act 2023 and by legal precedents created over time.
 Settlement money comes first from the Natural Disaster Fund, then from any re-insurers, and finally from the government, under a Crown guarantee.
 EQCover insures the policyholders building, personal property, and land.

-Each claim is subject to an excess payable by the claimant and a capped maximum sum payable by Toka Tū Ake EQC, known as 'the cap'.
+Each claim is subject to an excess payable by the claimant and a capped maximum sum payable by the commission, known as 'the cap'.
 As of 2018, the excess and cap for a building claim were 1% and $100,000; for personal property they were 1% and $20,000; and for land they were 10% and a variable cap sum determined by a formula that includes current market land prices.
-Tax, known as GST, is added to the cap payable.
+Goods and services tax is added to the cap payable.
 These cap amounts are subject to change but in 2018 they remained the same as they were in 1993.
 In 1993, $100,000 was enough to cover the cost of rebuilding most houses: in 2018, building costs had increased more than fourfold.
-In most cases, private home insurance policies cover the cost of natural disaster damage above the amount paid by EQC.
+In most cases, private home insurance policies cover the cost of natural disaster damage above the amount paid by the commission.